Fleckism/SecurityPlus/SecurityPlus/14D Secure Script Environments.md

 ### Variables

-Python uses the = operator to assign a value to a variable.
+Python uses the **= operator to assign a value to a variable**.
 Variables are not declared with a data type, such as string or integer, but Python is strongly typed, meaning that you cannot add an integer variable to a string variable, for instance.
 String literals can be delimited using single or double quotes.

 ### Functions